On an analogue of the Ichino--Ikeda conjecture for Whittaker coefficients on the metaplectic group: Notation and preliminaries

 When $F$ is a $p$-adic field, let $\OO$ be its ring of integers.
 The Lie algebra $\mathfrak{M}$ of $\GL_{4\rkn}$ consists of the $4\rkn\times 4\rkn$-matrices $X$ over $F$.
 Let $\mathfrak{M}_{\OO}$ be the lattice of integral matrices in $\mathfrak{M}$.
 For any algebraic subgroup $\alg{Q}$ of $\GL_{4\rkn}$ defined over $F$ (e.g., an algebraic subgroup of $\alg{G}$) let $\mathfrak{q}\subset\mathfrak{M}$ be the Lie algebra of $\alg{Q}$.
 The lattice $\mathfrak{q}\cap \mathfrak{M}_{\OO}$ of $\mathfrak{q}$ gives rise to a gauge form of $\alg{Q}$ (determined up to multiplication by an element of $\OO^*$) and we use it to define a Haar measure on $Q$ by the recipe of \cite{MR0217077}.

 When $F=\R$, the measures are fixed similarly, except that we use $\mathfrak{M}_{\Z}$ in place of $\mathfrak{M}_{\OO}$.
-When $F=\C$ we view the group as a group over $\R$ by restriction of scalars and apply the above convention.
+When $F=\C$ we will only consider subgroups of $G$ which are defined over $\R$ and take the gauge forms induced from the above recipe for $\R$.